The black chokeberry (Aronia melanocarpa) is a deciduous shrub from North America. It features white flowers, black fruits, and red fall foliage.

-This shrub can be planted in Zones 3-8.
+This shrub can be planted in Zones 3 to 8.
 It comes from eastern North America.

-Aronia melanocarpa is usually 3-6' tall and wide, though it can be up to 10' in width.
+Aronia melanocarpa is usually 3' to 6' tall and wide, though it can be up to 10' in width.
 It forms into a mound shape.

 You can plant the black chokeberry in either full sun or partial shade.
 You will get the best flowering and fruiting in full sun locations.

-Black chokeberry has dark green leaves that are 1-3" long and lanceolate or elliptical in shape.
+Black chokeberry has dark green leaves that are 1" to 3" long and lanceolate or elliptical in shape.
 In the fall they change to reddish hues.